ratta2ii/doctor-lookup/README.md

 ## Description

 _This is a website where users may enter a medical issue (sore throat, rash, etc.)  and receive a list of doctors in their area that can treat the specific medical issue.
-This project demostrates an ablilty to connect to different API's, use parameeters in query strings, and how to parse data from the response body._
+This project demostrates an ablilty to connect to different API's, use parameters in query strings, and how to parse data from the response body._

 ## Setup/Installation Requirements: